The History of St Jude’s

 - We educate 850 students and employ 127 local staff.

 - The first annual international medical check team comes to St Jude’s.

-- Gemma receives an Order of Australia award.
+- Gemma is awarded a Member of the Order of Australia (MA).

 - Australian launch of Gemma’s book, St Jude’s.